B-Boda/Discord-Tools/README.md

 # Discord-Tools
-Discord tool mainly for Zako Clan
+A Discord tool mainly for Zako Clan

+🍝